 For example, using the Site Receipts Report you can view the following information about each receipt :

-Receipt information can also be exported to Excel, but please be aware that this can be a fairly intensive operation so always try to filter the results as much as possible before exporting the data.
+Receipt information can also be exported to Excel.
+Please be aware this can be a fairly intensive operation.
+Always try to filter the results as much as possible before exporting the data.

-Once in Excel the data can be manipulated with pivot tables (for example) to summarise as required.
+Once in Excel, the data can be manipulated with pivot tables (for example) to summarize as required.

-It is therefore possible to use the data available from the receipts table to compare and contrast the confirmation rates across documents and versions.
-If you also use DocSurvey, it’s also possible to do the same with the test results, to ascertain the comprehension levels of your staff after reading your documentation.
+The receipts table data can be used to compare and contrast the confirmation rates across documents and versions.
+If you also use DocSurvey, it's possible to do the same with the test results.
+You can ascertain and review the comprehension levels of your staff after reading your documentation.